georust/rinex/README.md

 - Navigation is currently not feasible with Glonass and IRNSS (applications/ ppp solver).
 - QZSS navigation has not been tested yet
-- PPP solver and Navigation in general using SBAS is not 100 % feasible yet
+- Enhanced navigation with SBAS is not 100% feasible yet
-- RTK navigation is not feasible yet (work in progress)
+- RTK (differential navigation) is not 100% feasible yet
-- Our applications do not accept proprietary formats like Septentrio for example
+- Our applications do not accept proprietary formats like Septentrio for example.
-- BINEX support is currently work in progress.
+Some solutions may be developped in the future.
-Library exists and works, not integrated to applications yet.
+- BINEX support is currently partial and work in progress.

 ## Citation and referencing